IngilizAdam/ClockWidget/README.md

 To open the app, simply double-click "ClockWidget.jar" file.

 To exit or change settings, just right-click on the icon which is located in the system tray and click "Open Settings".
-You can even save themes and reuse them easily!
+You can even save multiple themes and reuse them easily!

 You can view the source code by opening ClockWidget.java file and even make some changes on it!